 The Solution: Vote for “easy access”!

 The solution to this problem is in the voting booth.
-Ask every candidate if they will support a bill that would make it easy for every Australian GP to prescribe medical cannabis, every Australian pharmacist to stock it, and every suffering Australian to get it.
+Ask every candidate if they will support a bill that would stop killing Aussies by “making it easy for every Australian GP to prescribe medical cannabis, every Australian pharmacist to stock it, and every suffering Australian to get it.”
 If not, vote for someone who will stop killing Aussies.
-It is the best way for you to “communicate your findings more effectively.”
+This is the best way for you to “communicate your findings more effectively.”